FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 The reason we won't cover the Implicit grant in detail is that it is horribly insecure, broken, deprecated, and should never, ever be used (ever).
 Okay, maybe that's being a bit dramatic, but please don't use this grant.
 Let's discuss why.

 The Implicit grant has been removed from OAuth as of the most recent version of the OAuth 2.1 specification.
 The reason that it has been removed is that it skips an important step that allows you to secure the tokens you receive from the OAuth server.
-This step is when your backend code makes the call to the Token endpoint to retrieve the tokens.
+This step is when your application backend makes the call to the Token endpoint to retrieve the tokens.

 Unlike the Authorization Code Grant, the Implicit Grant does not redirect the browser back to your application backend with an Authorization Code.
 Instead, it puts the access token directly on the URL as part of the redirect.
-These URLS look like this:
+These URLs look like this:

 `https://my-app.com/#token-goes-here`